JavaScript Programming

 *Returns:*

-A promise that resolves to the result of the permission request:
+<table><thead><tr><th width="184">Type</th><th>Description</th></tr></thead><tbody><tr><td>Promise&#x3C;string></td><td><p>A promise that resolves to the result of the permission request:</p><ul><li>'granted' if the permission has been granted</li><li>'denied' if the permission has been denied.</li></ul></td></tr></tbody></table>

 *Throws:*

-Throws an error if the permission request method is not implemented for the specified permissionName or another error occurred
+<table><thead><tr><th width="146">Type</th><th>Description</th></tr></thead><tbody><tr><td>Error</td><td>Throws an error if the permission request method is not implemented for the specified permissionName or another error occurred</td></tr></tbody></table>

 Check permission status of a specified resource.